Special offers and fares on flights to America from Australia.

 - Once you’re in the United States, there are local budget airlines, such as JetBlue, Southwest and Spirit Airlines, to get you to your destination.
 America occupies a vast territory and many major cities have more than one airport.
 Don’t get caught out by accidentally booking a cheap onward flight that departs from a different airport than the one you arrive at as getting there could cost you time and money.

 - While flights from the east coast of Australia take 12-14 hours to Los Angeles, you’re looking at around 20 hours to get to New York.
 Travellers from Perth can fly to the Big Apple via Asia or the Middle East with an airline such as Etihad or Emirates.

-You’ll generally find reliable public transport from most major American airports as well as taxis and car-sharing services.
+You’ll generally find reliable public transport from most major American airports as well as taxis, car-sharing services and Uber.
 Official porters outside the terminals can help you with your luggage and will expect a $1-$2 tip.
 You should also tip taxi drivers around 10% of the fare total.
 If you’re planning a road trip, then you can book a car in advance with any of the major car rental companies and get picked up at the airport.
 Passengers travelling onwards will find convenient shuttle services between terminals at all major airports.